York City Testimonial Games and Benefits

 YCFC 1 v Middlesbrough 2 (Att 1,865)

 With City back in the Football Legaue, David McGurk's testimonial season started with a game against Middlesbrough.
 Recovering from a long term injury, McGurk was given a guard of honour when leading City onto the pitch.
-He played the first 11 minutes before being substituted.
+He played the first 11 minutes before being substituted (he went into the game with a calf injury).
 Jamie Reed scored a second half penalty to equalise for City before Boro snatched a late winner.
 Match Report

 Dan Parslow